 There’s more than one reason that the use of water in steam cleaning is ideal for hospital environments.
 As well as reducing the impact of AMR on patient outcomes, it provides a much more sustainable healthcare cleaning solution than methods that are reliant on different chemicals to deliver results.

 Not only is steam cleaning a quick, easy and effective way to sterilise equipment and surfaces; it’s also immensely environmentally friendly.
 All it needs to run is power for the cleaner and water for the steam – and it creates very little waste.
 It’s efficient, safe and the ideal healthcare cleaning solution for hospitals and organisations looking to adapt to the Circular Economy or push for Zero-Waste operations.

 If you’re not already convinced about the merits of steam cleaning, you soon will be.
-There’ll be plenty of chance to see it in action at Interclean Amsterdam 2020 – with demonstrations from key exhibitors.
+Subscibe to our newsletter read the latest developments regarding steam cleaning.